Citizenship by investment visa programs

 Question: I am going to invest $1,000,000 from the foreign investment for the EB-5 Visa.
 I’m not sure if I properly funded for purposes of the EB-5.
 Can you help?
 Allowed under current migrant laws?

 Answer: The rules define “invest” to mean the contribution of capital.

-A debt financing arrangement between you and the new commercial enterprise in which the alien is acting solely as a creditor does not constitute a contribution of capital.
+A debt funding order between you and the new commercial task in which the alien is acting solely as a cashier does not compose a contribution of capital.